-- <%if not varname%>tells the parser to ignore include the next block only if varname was posted by the submitting form (or set via the form hash elsewhere in the scripts).
-The block ends with <%end varname%> - <%if varname%>tells the parser to ignore the block if varname was not posted in the submitting form (or set via the form hash elsewhere in the scripts).
-The block ends with <%end varname%> - Lines conditionals are otherwise ignored by the parser. - Conditionals cannot be nested, but IF's can be nested inside loops as of 2.6.4
+- <?lsmb if not varname ?>tells the parser to include the next block only if varname was posted by the submitting form (or set via the form hash elsewhere in the scripts).
+The block ends with <?lsmb end varname ?> - <?lsmb if varname ?>tells the parser to include the block if varname was posted in the submitting form (or set via the form hash elsewhere in the scripts).
+The block ends with <?lsmb end varname ?> - Lines conditionals are otherwise ignored by the parser. - Conditionals cannot be nested, but IF's can be nested inside loops.